 Since we haven't made a no-bake recipe in Gluten-Free Tuesday, I thought I'd share my current favorite cereal bar recipe.
 Like most cereal bars, they're nothing fancy.
 The recipe uses two types of gluten-free cereal, crunchy "bake-dried" apples and chewy dried cherries plus ground flax seeds.
 When I mentioned to a friend that the recipe contained flax she said, "Good!
 I can think of this as health food!"
 I reminded her that these are cereal bars, not health bars.
 I just add the flax because I like the flavor.

 *Rice Krispies by Kellogg's are not gluten-free.
-I ate the bars before
+I ate the bars before going gluten-free.

 - Yield:makes 14 bars